Makuria: Government

 Makuria was a monarchy ruled by a king based in Dongola.
 The king was also considered a priest and could perform mass.
 How succession was decided is not clear.
 Early writers indicate it was from father to son.
 After the 11th century, however, it seems clear that Makuria was using the uncle-to-sister's-son system favoured for millennia in Kush.
 Shinnie speculates that the later form may have actually been used throughout, and that the early Arab writers merely misunderstood the situation and incorrectly described Makurian succession as similar to what they were used to.
 A Coptic source from the mid 8th century refers to king Cyriacos as "orthodox Abyssinian king of Makuria" as well as "Greek king", with "Abyssinian" probably reflecting the Miaphysite Coptic church and "Greek" the Byzantine Orthodox one.
 In 1186 king Moses Georgios called himself "king of Alodia, Makuria, Nobadia, Dalmatia and Axioma."

 Little is known about government below the king.
 A wide array of officials, generally using Byzantine titles, are mentioned, but their roles are never explained.
 One figure who is well-known, thanks to the documents found at Qasr Ibrim, is the Eparch of Nobatia, who seems to have been the viceroy in that region after it was annexed to Makuria.
 The Eparch's records make clear that he was also responsible for trade and diplomacy with the Egyptians.
 Early records make it seem like the Eparch was appointed by the king, but later ones indicate that the position had become hereditary.
+Towns and villages seem to have been administrated by a sort of mayor, the tot (ⲧⲟⲧ).

 The elite of Makuria was drawn from noblemen who the Islamic sources called "princes".
 It was them who constituted the courtiers, military commanders and bishops.
 They were apparently powerful enough to openly exlaim their discontent and even depose the ruler if they were unhappy with him, despite claims in Islamic sources that the power of the Makurian king was absolute.
-A selected few of them, the elders, constituted a council that assisted the king in his decision making.
-The elders aside it was also the queenmother who bore a key role in advising the king.
+A selected few of them, the elders (ⲅⲟⲣⲧⲓ: gorti), constituted a council that assisted the king in his decision making.
+Such councils of elders were led by a lord (ⳟⲟⲇⲇ: ngodd), a title that also appears on other, less clear occasions.
+The queen mother (ⳟⲟⲛⲛⲉⲛ: ngonnen) also bore a key role in advising the king.
 In 1292 an unnamed Makurian king is even reported to have claimed that "it was only the women who direct the kings [...]"

 The bishops might have played a role in the governance of the state.
 Ibn Selim el-Aswani noted that before the king responded to his mission he met with a council of bishops.
 El-Aswani described a highly centralized state, but other writers state that Makuria was a federation of thirteen kingdoms presided over by the great king at Dongola.